 Tour the Mark Twain House and Museum in Hartford, Connecticut

-Mark Twain took a curious route to becoming an author.
+When we visited the Mark Twain House, we discovered this: Twain took a curious route to becoming an author.
 One that seems mildly antiquated at best.
 In particular, it smacks of taking the long way around.

 He started his writing career typesetting the manuscripts of other authors.